AllWorldIT/containers-alpine/README.md

 ## Directory: /docker-entrypoint-tests.d

-Any file with the .sh extension in this directory will be sourced in during tests only.
+Any file with the .sh extension in this directory will be sourced in during tests only, after startup.

 ## Directory: /docker-healthcheck.d